benjithaimmortal/monjibram/_drafts/organizing-your-stuff-should-be-easy.md

         // more things
     ));
   } else {
-    // No existing kittens, proceed with making a new post
+    // No existing kittens, proceed with making a new one
     $confirmation = insert_post(array(
       'title' => $title,
       'calico' => $calico,